5 Top Veganuary Tips

 Are you going vegan because you are concerned about the environment?
 Or because you’re worried about animal welfare?
 It could also be the health kick you need, a boost to the new you in 2022, or simply because you saw in on the ‘gram.
 There are so many great reasons for going vegan so arm yourself with all the positives and remind yourself about them when you’re having a weak moment.
 Remember: veganism is not a fad diet, it’s a philosophy.

 Don’t be too hard on yourself if you fall off the wagon.
 It happens, especially when everything is upside down, as things often feel at the start of a year, never mind one that follows 2021!
 Be kind to yourself, draw a line under it and carry on.

 Find New Favourites

 If you find yourself missing your favourite meaty meal, try new ways of recreating it with different ingredients.
 Love fish and chips?
-Try ‘tofish’ & chips, a satisfying chunk of smoked tofu wrapped in nori and deep fried in vegan batter.
+Try ‘tofish’ & chips, a satisfying chunk of smoked tofu wrapped in nori and deep fried in vegan batter (it's great, I've tried it!).
 You get the idea.
 There’s a whole world of exciting food for you to discover!
 And while you’re at it, how about a new favourite wine?
 Now that’s always worth trying…

 Whether you’re trying Veganuary for the first time, or you’re a full time herbivore, keep positive, get (or stay) healthy, and enjoy life with a little vegan wine on the side.
 We’ll be exploring the best of vegan wine this January, so to those of you starting the challenge, good luck, and stay tuned.